Good TOEFL scores for top universities — and your TOEFL results

 If you’re taking the TOEFL as part of your college applications, you’re probably asking yourself, “Is my TOEFL score good enough to get me accepted to my dream program?”

 If you don’t know what score to aim for, the test stress won’t stop — even after you’ve received your results (ETS posts TOEFL scores online about 10 days after the test date).
 How do you know if your TOEFL score is good enough?

 The answer?
 It depends on where you’re applying.

-The answer?
-It depends.
 Good TOEFL results are the scores that meet (or exceed) the minimum requirements for the program you want to attend.
 Each university has a different required or recommended TOEFL score range for each of their programs.
-Finding out what your dream university considers a top TOEFL score is important both for planning your TOEFL preparation and setting your TOEFL score goal.
-Once you know what score you need, you can start preparing to reach that target score.
+It’s important to find out what your dream university considers a top TOEFL score.
+Once you know what score to aim for, you can plan your TOEFL preparation around that goal.

 TOEFL scores infographic

 On the other hand, your TOEFL results already may place your dream school within your reach.
 Find out what score you need to get on the TOEFL by consulting our helpful new infographic!
 This new resource provides the minimum required and/or recommended TOEFL scores for some of the top universities.
 Check it out!

 Did you find your university?
 If not, you can research your university’s minimum required score by visiting their website or contacting their admissions office. 🙂